QubesOS/qubes-doc/external/customization-guides/windows-template-customization.md

  * DHCP Client
  * Function Discovery Provider Host

-    this will not work anyway because SSDP discovery uses multicast - need to be on the same network which is not the case because of Qubes firewall
+    this will not work anyway because SSDP discovery uses multicast - need to be on the same network which is not the case because of PedOS firewall
  * Peer Name Resolution Protocol
  * Peer Netwoking Grouping
  * Peer Networking Identity Manager